FIFA in the Bathurst Quay Neighbourhood – TTC, night markets and a rideshare zone.

 - 4 min read

 FIFA is coming soon and here are some things that might be good to know as this event rolls into Toronto since we're so close to the action.
-There will be changes to TTC schedules and routes; underground night markets with music will be held on Bathurst Quay Common (in front of the silos) for 20 nights; there will be a rideshare pick up and drop off zone on Stadium Road.
+There will be changes to TTC schedules and routes; underground night markets with music will be held on Bathurst Quay Common (in front of the silos) for 20 nights; there will be a ride share pick up and drop off zone in the Stadium Road parking lot.
 And maybe more...

 1. TTC changes and enhancements